-And when that happens then you have either the reaction that occurs that protects against the toxins or you have the recruitment of other immune cells.
+And when that happens then you either have the occurrence of a reaction that protects the body against the toxins or you have the recruitment of other immune cells.

-In that process you have many of the other immune cells are coming to the area as well, as those irritating substances are called cytokines that are released into the area.
+In that process you have many of the other immune cells coming to the area as well as irritating substances called cytokines that are released into the area.

-And those are the ones that cause the redness and the swelling and the heat and the pain that go on.
+And those are the ones that cause the redness, swelling, heat and the pain that occur.
 Now, the next process should be the healing process.
 And that pretty well works most of the time.